semidoc/semidoc.github.io/_posts/2017-09-11-lagarde-catastrophe.md

 For example, consider the word $$w = 00010110100001 $$.
 The first block is always the first letter (it is the extension of the empty word $$\epsilon$$), so that $$m_1 = 0$$.
-Then, $$m_2 = 00$$, since this is the biggest prefix of $$0010110100001$$ which is not equal to a word in the set $$\{\epsilon,0\}$$.
-Then, $$m_3 = 1$$ since this is the biggest prefix of $$10110100001$$ which is not equal to a word in
+Then, $$m_2 = 00$$, since this is the smallest prefix of $$0010110100001$$ which is not equal to a word in the set $$\{\epsilon,0\}$$.
+Then, $$m_3 = 1$$ since this is the smallest prefix of $$10110100001$$ which is not equal to a word in
 $$\{\epsilon,0,00\}$$, and so on.
 In the end, $$w$$ is cut as

 $$0|00|1|01|10|100|001$$